francois-gm/go-kabk/2022-2023-go4-thesis-assignment/01-describing-web-experiences/README.md

 ```

 A monochrome website with a classic appearance.
-A subtle touch of functional fantasy: a saturated accent color for navigational devices.
+A subtle touch of functional fantasy for the navigation.
-A little 'unicode' heart as language, a quote in serif are warm touches...
 Few variations in terms of size, almost typological in look.
+Very static feel and standard structure.
-It's ambivalent whether this is neutral, dry, vernacular or generous?
+Neutral, dry, vernacular or generous?

-Textual differentiations are minimal; uppercase and normal case,
-but regardless the structure and the information is obvious and clear.
+Clear and obvious structure and information.
-The website has very few text animations, subtle and barely noticeable.

-Thousands of content occurences are accessible as a long list
+Thousands of content elements all accessible as a long list
-with several filtering through categories and sorting options.
+Several filtering through categories and sorting options.
-The emphasis is on the experience of browsing through items that can be added to your basket.
+Items can be added to your basket.
-Items can be bought but it feels more like an archive, a library, a catalog.
+But it feels more like an archive, a catalog.
-The structure is conventional, and navigation happens mostly 'top to bottom', but not only.

 Source: https://after8books.com